tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 }
 ```

-We’re working with an enum this time.
+* We’re working with an enum this time.
 But again, the most important part is the `derive(StructOpt)` attribute.

-The reason to use an enum is to provide some development comfort.
+* The reason to use an enum is to provide some development comfort.
 Each field in the enum takes in a struct where additional parsing occurs in the event that the subcommand is chosen.
 But this pattern enables us to not mix that up within this enum and make the code unfocused, and hard to read.

 ---

-The second most important detail is to notice the comments with 3 slashes `///`.
+* The second most important detail is to notice the comments with 3 slashes `///`.

-These are doc-comments, and their placement is intentional.
+* These are [doc comments](https://doc.rust-lang.org/reference/comments.html#doc-comments), and their placement is intentional.
 Rust will use these comments in the generated help command.
 The 2 slash comments are notes just for you, the developer, and are not seen by the user.

 ---

-For the first subcommand, admittedly I named this field `StartServer` so I could show off using the `structopt(name)` attribute.
+* For the first subcommand, admittedly I named this field `StartServer` so I could show off using the `structopt(name)` attribute.

 Without the attribute, the user would experience the subcommand transformed by default into the “kebab-case” form `start-command`.
 With the `name` defined on the StartServer field, we tell Rust that we want the user to use `server` instead.